Why Not Talk Therapy

 You did not fail out of therapy, therapy failed you.

-The most common therapy modality in the US is Cognitive Behavioral Therapy (CBT) or what is commonly referred to as talk therapy.
-The focus of CBT is on identifying and revising distorted thoughts and belief systems that create stress or other disturbances in people’s lives and relationships.
-This modality involves reality testing and establishing new behavioral habits that help people cope better with their situation.
+The most common therapy modality in the US is Cognitive Behavioral Therapy (CBT).
+The focus of CBT is to identify and revise distorted thoughts and belief systems that create stress or other disturbances in people’s lives and relationships.
+This modality involves reality testing, cognitive restructuring and establishing new behavioral habits that help clients cope better with their situation.

 However, even while CBT is considered an evidence based practice, the effectiveness is quite limited.
 In a large scale study conducted by the National Institute of Mental Health looking at CBT for depression (Treatment of Depression Collaborative Research Program), CBT was only 1.2 points better than no therapy on a 54 point Hamilton depression scale.
-In this and other trials, CBT had an effectiveness rate ranging between 17% and 24% under the most ideal, rarified laboratory conditions.
+In this and other trials, CBT had an effectiveness rate ranging between 17% and 24% under the most ideal, rarified laboratory conditions that ruled out participants with other comorbidity.
 In real world circumstances, we see CBT's effectiveness decrease to the 5% mark.
 These results for the effectiveness of CBT have remained consistent from that early trial to much more recent studies which is to say the state of the art in evidence based psychotherapy yields a 75% to 95% failure rate for the treatment of depression.

 If we turn our attention to CBT and post traumatic stress disorder (PTSD), the randomized control trial data used by the American Psychological Association to recommend CBT as a trauma treatment is even more problematic.
-Excerpting from Jonathan Shedler’s excellent summary article on the topic:
+Excerpting from Jonathan Shedler’s excellent summary article on the topic, the author notes:

-...[these are the] findings of the largest and arguably best RCT [randomized controlled trial] behind the guidelines.
+...[these are the] findings of the largest and arguably best RCT behind the [APA] guidelines.
 The RCT was funded by the U.S. Department of Veterans Affairs and the Department of Defense and published in the Journal of the American Medical Association.
 It studied 255 female veterans.
 The most frequent trauma was sexual trauma, followed by physical assault.

 Patients received one of the “highly recommended” forms of CBT (prolonged exposure therapy) or a control treatment.
 Here is what the study found: